euccas/euccas.github.io/source/_posts/2022-03-05-read-continuous-delivery-with-spinnaker.md

 - Using multiple clouds
 - Abstracting cloud operations from users

 When you work on designing a CD platform, pay attention to where do you focus on.
 When I joined Pinterest back in 2019, I was working on the Continuous Delivery Platform team initially and I started designing Pinterest's new CD platform.
 For that project, the team and I put a lot of focus on the developer experience and making the new system easy to use.
-While I think that was good, I also think we should more thoughts into the other areas such as credentials management, autoscaling, deploy policy support, different ways of triggering a deployment, etc.
+While I think that was good, I also think we should have put more thoughts into the other areas such as credentials management, autoscaling, deploy policy support, different ways of triggering a deployment, in the design phase.

 ## Structuring Deployments as Pipelines